 A spontaneous approach in the studio allows me to create fluid and abstract compositions, where self-expression dominates and something 'unexpected' may emerge.
 A ‘sense’ of landscape or figures may be apparent through this process, however this is left open to the imagination of the viewer, who I hope will find their own resonance within my paintings.
 For me each painting represents an ‘in the moment’ emotional response, and the finished painting becomes a visual memory of that moment.

 Mainly working in oils on canvas or board, I love to push the boundaries of colour and tone, creating contrast and depth, together with using a variety of tools and mediums to create exciting textures and surfaces, into which I will draw, scrape, scratch, and apply energetic layers of paint.

 Originally from Wakefield, West Yorkshire, I have lived in Harrogate for many years, where I practice from my studio.
 I completed a BA (Hons) degree in Fine Art at the University of East London in 1994, following which I returned to my roots in Yorkshire and after various jobs, overseas travel and raising a family, I now pursue my career as a painter.

 In the last few years I have exhibited widely, including North Yorkshire Open Studios, The Great North Art Show and the Harrogate Open Exhibition at the Mercer Gallery, where in 2017 I received the ‘highly commended’ award for my painting ‘Those Days’.
-I currently have paintings on show in several galleries, including Silson Contemporary in Harrogate and According to McGee in York.
+I currently have paintings in several galleries, including Silson Contemporary in Harrogate and According to McGee in York.